 - Other antibiotics may also be used, including amoxicillin-clavulanate cefdinir, cefaclor, and cefpodoxime-proxetil.
 These drugs may be prescribed when other antibiotics are not appropriate.
-They are usually given in 3 - 7 day regimens.
+They are usually given in 3 to 7 day regimens.

-After a week of antibiotic treatment, most patients are free of infection.
+After a week of antibiotic treatment, most people are free of infection.
 If the symptoms do not clear up within the first few days of therapy, doctors generally suggest that women discontinue their antibiotic and provide a urine sample for culturing in order to identify the specific organism causing the condition.

 Treatment for Recurrent Infections

-Intermittent Self Treatment.
-Many, if not most, women with recurrent UTIs can effectively self-treat recurrent UTIs without going to a doctor.
+Intermittent Self Treatment: Many, if not most, women with recurrent UTIs can effectively self-treat recurrent UTIs without going to a doctor.
 In general, this requires the following steps:

-- As soon as the patient develops symptoms, she takes the antibiotic.
+- As soon as the person develops symptoms, she takes the antibiotic.
 Infections that occur less than twice a year are usually treated as if they were an initial attack, with single-dose or 3-day antibiotic regimens.